‘CLASSIC FM DESCRIBE ‘SOLSTICE’ AS ‘AWESOME’

 “My stepdaughter Katie is studying Physics at Imperial College and we had this conversation a couple of years ago when she went on a five-week course to study how stars age in the Messier 35 cluster.

-Solstice opens with the sound of the sun’s vibrations sped up 40,000 times – so it’s within the range of human hearing.
-Then a piano melody over a string accompaniment.
-And it closes with the sound of the sun’s vibrations.
+Solstice opens with the sound of the Sun’s vibrations sped up 40,000 times – so it’s within the range of human hearing.
+Then a piano melody plays over a string accompaniment, and it closes with the sound of the Sun’s vibrations.

 “We get very excited about science,” said Amelia, “so it was a pleasure to create this track about something that we, as a family, just love.”